 Mercedes-AMG’s first attempt at a hot hatch was strangely unsatisfying, despite its frantic straight-line performance and bonded-to-the-Tarmac cornering grip – as well as what you might tastelessly call ‘driveway appeal’.
 Costing more than £40,000, the A45 AMG was a touch expensive, too.
 That made overlooking the fact that it didn’t quite deliver the single most important commodity for any compact performance car, which, we can all agree, is driving fun, all the more difficult.

-Nonetheless, the A45 and its coterie of derivatives – the high-riding GLA45, the CLA45 saloon and the CLA45 Shooting Brake – were runaway sales successes.
+Nonetheless, the A45 and its coterie of derivatives – the high-riding Mercedes-AMG GLA 45, the Mercedes-AMG CLA 45 saloon and the CLA45 Shooting Brake – were runaway sales successes.
 Mercedes-AMG says it shifted double the number of 45-badged models it had originally anticipated, many of those going to younger buyers who hadn’t been able to afford any sort of AMG before.